About Me

 Here's the boring rest of menu stuff:

 1. Corsodyl tooothpaste.
 Used to buy this as was only one that seemed to be unsweetened.
 Now they sell the "Original" with a "new improved taste".
 Well, if it has a new flavour it cannot any longer be the original.
 And the "improvement" turns out to be a noticeably sweeter and therefore to me quite disgusting new paste.
 Why do they force-feed sweetness, whether from sugars or synthetics, onto the British consumer?
-Obvious: profit for sugar companies, sweetener manufactuers, and the extortionate dentists who will later be dealing with the literal fall-out.
+Obvious: profit for sugar companies, sweetener manufacturers, and the extortionate dentists who will later be dealing with the literal fall-out.

 2. BBC radio trails: Still love the BBC for all its failings, but the noisy trails between almost every programme drive some of us mad.
 So often they seem to involve shouty sportspeople.
 Surely they know not all listeners to Radio 4 or 3 or even local stations are fans of such stuff?
 It's also odd that promotional stuff on BBC TV is so much more careful and sometimes even delightful, though even here we see the gradual invasion of Hollywood-style sound editors.
 And most of the promotional trails and jngles on local radio - even Radio London - are downright embarrassing.
 You can feel some of the more grown-up presenters wincing as they have to punctuate their sometimes very good programmes with these inane interruptions.